qutip/qutip/doc/guide/guide-tensor.rst

 To describe the states of coupled quantum systems, such as two coupled qubits, a qubit coupled to an oscillator, etc., we need to expand the Hilbert space by taking the tensor product of the state vectors of the component systems.
 Similarly, the operators acting on the state vectors in the combined Hilbert space (describing the coupled system) are formed by taking the tensor product of the component operators.

-In QuTiP the function the function :func:`qutip.tensor()` is used for this.
+In QuTiP the function the function :func:`qutip.tensor.tensor` is used for this.
 The *tensor* function takes as argument a list of state vectors *or* operators and returns the corresponding quantity for the combined Hilbert space.

 For example, the state vector describing two qubits in their ground states is formed by taking the tensor product of the two single-qubit groundstate vectors::